2014 Singapore Grand Prix: Qualifying

 Lewis Hamilton took his sixth pole position of the season and the 37th of his career.

 Saturday afternoon's qualifying session was divided into three parts.
 The first session ran for 18 minutes, eliminating cars that finished 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second part lasted 15 minutes, eliminating cars that finished 11th to 16th.
 The final session ran for 12 minutes determined pole position to tenth.
 Cars in the final session were not allowed to change tyres, using the tyres with which they set their quickest lap times in the second session.
-Although Hamilton lost two-tenths of a second locking his tyres entering turn one and subsequently missing its apex, he set the fastest time in the final session to achieve his sixth pole position of the season, and the 37th of his career with a lap of 1 minute, 45.681 seconds.
+Although Hamilton lost two-tenths of a second locking his tyres entering turn one and subsequently missing its apex, he set the fastest time in the final session to achieve his sixth pole position of the season, and the 37th of his career with a lap of 1:45.681.
 He was joined on the grid's front row by Rosberg, who called it "the most difficult qualifying of my career so far" because he had difficulty finding a rhythm and changed his brakes for qualifying.
 Ricciardo took third and had pole position until both Mercedes drivers went faster in the session's final seconds.
 He was ahead of teammate Vettel in fourth who believed pole position could have been his after feeling he overdrove.
-Alonso made a minor set-up change, giving him confidence and qualified fifth.
+Alonso made a minor set-up change, giving him confidence; he qualified fifth.
 Massa took sixth, ahead of Räikkönen, who was quickest in the first session, and was satisfied with his car's handling, but his engine shut down while preparing for a second timed lap in the final session.